 - Pregnancy Exposure Registry: There is a pregnancy exposure registry that monitors outcomes in women exposed to JUXTAPID during pregnancy.
 If you become pregnant while taking JUXTAPID, call1-877-902-4099 or visit www.JUXTAPID.com for more information about the JUXTAPID pregnancyexposure registry.

 JUXTAPID is a prescription medicine used along with diet and other lipid-lowering treatments, including low-density lipoprotein (LDL) apheresis where available, in people with homozygous familial hypercholesterolemia (HoFH) to reduce:

 - LDL (“bad”) cholesterol

 - a protein that carries “bad” cholesterol in the blood (apolipoprotein B)

 - non-high-density lipoprotein cholesterol (non-HDL-C)

-It is not known if JUXTAPID is safe in people with high cholesterol but who do not have HoFH, including those with heterozygous familial hypercholesterolemia (HeFH).
+It is not known if JUXTAPID is safe and effective in people with high cholesterol who do not have HoFH, including those with heterozygous familial hypercholesterolemia (HeFH).

 It is not known if JUXTAPID is safe and effective when used in children under the age of 18.